fastai/course20/docs/deployment_seeme_ai.md

 Once invited, they will receive an email to either register (if that email is not yet associated to an account) or to notify them of your model being shared with them.

-## Pricing
+## Pricing (beta)

 For pricing details, check the [pricing page](https://www.seeme.ai/pricing/).

 ## Status Page

-An overview of the current (and limited past) status of SeeMe.ai, including our site, web app and API: [status page](https://status.seeme.ai/).
+An overview of the current status of SeeMe.ai: [status page](https://status.seeme.ai/).

 ## Support / Feedback

+Check out the [docs](https://docs.seeme.ai) for more details, managing datasets, and/or other supported applications.

-For feedback, questions or problems, just send an email to [jan.vandepoel@seeme.ai](mailto:jan.vandepoel@seeme.ai).
+For feedback, questions or problems, just send an email to [support@seeme.ai](mailto:support@seeme.ai).